-Up to 25 Mbps of download speed and 3 Mbps of upload is enough for home with one or two devices.
-However, if you wish to stream a very high-quality video or connect more devices you need 100-150 or even higher download speed and 10 Mbps or more of upload speed.
+Up to 25 Mbps of download speed and 3 Mbps of upload is enough for a home with one or two devices.
+However, if you wish to stream a very high-quality video or connect more devices, you need 100-150 or even higher download speed and 10 Mbps or more of upload speed.

 To approximate your bandwidth needs, you should consider the following:

 You can also multiply the number of users by the amount of Kbps.
-Depending on the activities, you can multiply the number by 400-500 Kbps in the case of light usage, by 800 Kbps if the usage is medium, and by 1500-2000 Kbps if it’s heavy.
+Depending on the activity, you can multiply the number by 400-500 Kbps in the case of light usage, by 800 Kbps if the usage is medium, and by 1500-2000 Kbps if it’s heavy.